vishwa5854/SWS/README.md

   5. Input given in the user request is absolute GET /cgi-bin/hello.cgi HTTP/1.0
   6. Input given in the user request is absolute and ends with "/" EX: GET /cgi-bin/hello.cgi/ HTTP/1.0
   7. 6.
 Input given in the user request is relative GET /cgi-bin/../sws/hello.cgi/ HTTP/1.0 and ends with / -- this is a rare case and any sensible wouldn't type this so we don't serve it , try doing <code>ls happy.c/</code> it will throw an error.
-  8. Input given in the user request is relative GET /cgi-bin/../sws/hello.cgi HTTP/1.0 and it stays inside the cgi-bin (fail)
+  8. Input given in the user request is relative GET /cgi-bin/../sws/hello.cgi HTTP/1.0 and it stays inside the cgi-bin (pass)
   9. Input given in the user request is relative GET /cgi-bin/../../hello.cgi HTTP/1.0 and it goes outside the cgi-bin
   8.